Ignorance is not bliss: why we need more empowered patients

 Coronary angiography revealed a sub-totally occluded circumflex artery for which he underwent coronary stenting.
 He was prescribed the standard cocktail of medications following acute coronary syndrome — aspirin 75mg, clopidogrel 75mg (for one year post-stent insertion), bisoprolol 2.5mg, ramipril 2.5mg and atorvastatin 80mg — and discharged.

-He was then contraindicated to fly as a commercial pilot and went back to regular activities, but approximately one year later he started to experience a number of disabling and persistent symptoms, namely extreme fatigue, muscle aches, memory disturbance and erectile dysfunction.
+He was then contraindicated to fly as a commercial pilot and went back to regular activities, but approximately one year later he started to experience some disabling and persistent symptoms, namely extreme fatigue, muscle aches, memory disturbance and erectile dysfunction.

 Attributing this to his statin medication (Pfizer’s own leaflet states 1 in 10 may suffer these side effects), patient X stopped his atorvastatin 80mg and within weeks he noticed a marked improvement in his quality of life “in every respect”.